 In contrast, the two people, Hem and Haw overthink their approach to obtaining the cheese.
 Which in life is a metaphor for their goals and desires.
 They plan, scheme and think about all the ways they can get the cheese.
 This overthinking means that often they do not get the cheese.
 Their plans backfire and they get stuck in their existing situation.

 At one point in the story Hem and Haw find a huge stash of cheese.
 Pleased their plans have finally paid off.
 They enjoy cheese and become very comfortable.
 However soon the cheese starts to run out.
 The two mice were still experimenting and learning.
 They had noticed the cheese had started to run out.
 The people, however, were blind to the problems ahead.
 Their comfortable surroundings had blinded them to what was really going on.

-The key lesson here is to not get too comfortable with your current situation.
+The key lesson here from who moved my cheese is to not get too comfortable with your current situation.
 Be aware that things are always changing.
 Pay attention to the bigger picture.

 “Life is no straight and easy corridor along which we travel free and unhampered, but a maze of passages, through which we must seek our way, lost and confused, now and again checked in a blind alley.
 But always, if we have faith, a door will open for us, not perhaps one that we ourselves.”

 Fear is explored throughout the who moved my cheese book.
 As the people were comfortable with their existing situation when they needed to find new “cheese” fear set in.
 They were fearful if other good cheese existed.